Print

 • Resting time: is essential if you want the pie dough to roll easily and be tender and crisp after it's baked.
 The resting time allows it to relax, making it easier to roll without stretching.

-• Make ahead: you can keep it in the fridge for 5 days or frozen for up to 1 month.
+• Make ahead: you can keep this homemade pastry in the fridge for 5 days or frozen for up to 1 month.
 Always well wrapped to prevent dryness.

 • Author: Paula Montenegro